Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 • More compounded delivery formats than any other provider: weekly injection, daily sublingual lozenges, daily oral drops

-• Microdose track at $149/mo (sema) or $199/mo (tirz) ties for the cheapest compounded option in the market
+• Microdose track at $149/mo (sema) or $199/mo (tirz) is the cheapest no-commitment all-inclusive compounded rate we track

 • Brand-name Wegovy, Zepbound, and Foundayo available alongside compounded options